MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 <!-- ====================================================================== -->
 ## Test for network connections in your PWA

-In addition to storing information for offline use, it is helpful to know when a network connection is available in order to synchronize data or inform users that the network status has changed.
+In addition to storing information for offline use, it's helpful to know when a network connection is available, in order to synchronize data or inform users that the network status has changed.
 Use the following options to test for network connectivity.

 ### navigator.onLine

 The `navigator.onLine` property is a boolean that lets you know the current status of the network.
-If the value is `true`, the user is online, otherwise the user is offline.
+If the value is `true`, the user is online; otherwise, the user is offline.

 ### Online and Offline Events